spq/pkappa2/README.md

 pkappa2 supports two different HTTP basic auth passwords.
 One for accessing the user interface and another one for uploading pcaps to the `/upload/[filename]` endpoint only.
 Make sure to use the correct pcap password here.

+Add these scripts to your vulnbox and run `tcpdump.sh` as root.
+Make sure the `tcpdump_complete.sh` script is executable and the `pcaps` folder is only readable by root. 😉

 **tcpdump.sh**:
 ```shell
 #!/bin/bash